 WHAT WE WANTED

-As we looked at the options, it became clear that what we wanted was a venue that could not only hold the ceremony and reception, but also house all 16 of our guests on the property.
-With such a small wedding, the idea of having to arrange transportation and multiple venues seemed silly.
+As we looked at the options, it became clear that what we wanted was a venue that could not only hold the ceremony and reception, but also house all 16 members of our family on the property.
+With such a small wedding, the idea of having to arrange multiple venues seemed silly.
 We also didn’t want to deal with finding a caterer, so a venue with the ability to do a multi-course, delicious dinner was essential.